 Although one may have a good and complete understanding of how important goal setting is and how it could improve their life and successes, then the desire to act on that understanding may just not be there.

 And that’s the whole summary of laziness against goal setting.
 Obviously, a lazy man cannot be a goal setter, neither can he be a goal-getter because in order to achieve a goal one must be willing to work, be determined, and leave their comfort zone.

 “Goal getters are never lazy workers” -DollyMchottney

-So Tasha finished reading the importance of goal setting and says with so much motivation “from tomorrow henceforth I would start setting goals and work towards it” but then tomorrow comes knocking and she spends her day sleeping, watching TV etc and then says “I would start the following day”.
+So Tasha finished reading the importance of goal setting and said with so much motivation “from tomorrow henceforth I would start setting goals and work towards it” but then tomorrow comes knocking and she spends her day sleeping, watching TV, etc and then said “I would start the following day”.

 see also: the dangers of procrastination